This post may contain affiliate links. Please see my disclosure policy for details.

-4. You’ll never see the Himalyas in the same way again
+4. You’ll never see the Himalayas in the same way again

 I will never forget this sunset in Tawang.
-With the mountains turning purple once the sun had gone down.
+The mountains turned purple once the sun had gone down.
 I could see the moon on the other side and the Tawang monastery in the distance.

 Every road trip you take will lead you through the mountain range and your jaw will drop at every turn.